Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: Preliminaries

+For clarity and elegance (another crucial reason is given in the next section), we use an equivalent form instead of (\ref{primaljihe20}).
+In other words, (\ref{primaljihe20}) is rewritten as a new objective function with new constraints.
+This can be implemented through the following process.

-If such two programs are feasible, and if $b=Ad$, then Left multiplying both sides of the equality constraint in the dual program by the matrix $B$ and $M$, respectively, one has $By=Bc$ and $My=Mc$ under Assumptions 1 and 2.
-Conversely, if $y\in K^*$ satisfies $By=Bc$ and $My=Mc$, then there is $w\in \mathbb{R}^m$ such that $y=c-A^Tw$ based on the same assumptions.
-Therefore, the dual program (\ref{primaljihe20}) can be equivalently expressed as the following form where $a=Bc$.
-Since it has the same form as the primal program (\ref{primaljihe10}), the above dual program will be very convenient to be used to consistently represent the feasible region of the primal-dual optimization pair.
-To distinguish them, the problems (\ref{primaljihe20}) and (\ref{primaljihe30}) are called the standard dual and the nonstandard dual of the primal program (\ref{primaljihe10}), respectively.
-There's no difference between such two dual programs except in forms.
+Left multiplying both sides of the equality constraint in (\ref{primaljihe20}) by the matrix $B$ and $M$, respectively, one has $By=Bc$ and $My=Mc$ if $y=c-A^Tw$.
+Conversely, if $y\in K^*$ satisfies both $By=Bc$ and $My=Mc$, $w\in \mathbb{R}^m$ exists, such as $y=c-A^Tw$.
+Thus, the feasible set of (\ref{primaljihe20}) can be expressed equivalently as in $\{y\in K^*| By=a, My=Mc\}$.
+On the other hand, if a pair of vectors $(x;w)$ is feasible, and if $b=Ad$ and $y=c-A^Tw$, That is, (\ref{primaljihe20}) can be rewritten as follows: where $a=Bc$.
+This is essentially the dual of (\ref{primaljihe10}), where $y$ denotes the slackness vector variable in (\ref{primaljihe20}).
+Therefore, (\ref{primaljihe20}) and (\ref{primaljihe30}) are {\it the standard dual and nonstandard dual} of (\ref{primaljihe10}), respectively.

 For the primal and dual programs (\ref{primaljihe10}) and (\ref{primaljihe20}), the weak duality property holds.
-Then from the equality (\ref{propxz1}), the following result holds.
+Then, from the equality (\ref{propxz1}), the following result holds:

-\cor If $b=Ad$ and $a=Bc$, then for any primal feasible solution $x$ of (\ref{primaljihe10}) and any dual feasible solution $y$ of (\ref{primaljihe30}), the weak duality property holds, i.e., Equality holds if and only if $(x,y)$ is a pair of optimal solutions. \upshape
+\cor If $b=Ad$ and $a=Bc$, then for any primal feasible solution $x$ of (\ref{primaljihe10}) and any dual feasible solution $y$ of (\ref{primaljihe30}), the weak duality property holds, i.e., The equality holds if and only if $(x,y)$ is a pair of optimal solutions. \upshape

-If the primal and dual programs have optimal solutions and the duality gap is zero, i.e., the equality (\ref{strongdual1}) holds, then the Karush-Kuhn-Tucker (KKT) conditions for the primal-dual conic linear optimization pair are Conversely, if $(x^*,y^*)\in\mathbb{R}^q\times \mathbb{R}^q$ is a pair of solutions of the system (\ref{jbkkt1})-(\ref{jbkkt3}), then $(x^*,y^*)$ is a pair of optimal solutions of the primal-dual program pair (\ref{primaljihe10}) and (\ref{primaljihe30}).
+If the primal and dual programs have optimal solutions and the duality gap is zero, that is, the equality (\ref{strongdual1}) holds, then the Karush-Kuhn-Tucker (KKT) conditions for the primal-dual CLO pair are Conversely, if $(x^*,y^*)\in\mathbb{R}^q\times \mathbb{R}^q$ is a pair of solutions of system (\ref{jbkkt1})-(\ref{jbkkt3}), then $(x^*,y^*)$ is a pair of optimal solutions of (\ref{primaljihe10}) and (\ref{primaljihe30}).